Patriots' Path Council: Woapalanne Lodge

 In the summer of 2004, NOAC was held at Iowa State University, and a contingent of Woaplanne brothers attended.
-That same summer, the lodge LEC voted to give a donation to the council for the purchase of a new sail boat for Camp Somers.
+That same summer, the lodge LEC voted to give a donation to the council for the purchase of a new sailboat for Camp Somers.
 The boat was named the S.S.
 Woapalanne, in honor of the donation.
 In the fall of 2004, the lodge created a new campsite near the chapel at Camp Somers.
-Site 14 received the name “Woapalanne” to commemorate the lodge’s service in its construction.
+Site 14 received the name “Woapalanne” to commemorate the lodge's service in its construction.

 In 2005, the lodge participated in its second National Jamboree.

 On Jan.
-1, 2006, the lodge celebrated its 5th Anniversary.
+1, 2006, the lodge celebrated its 5th anniversary.
 At the NE-2B Section Conclave, our immediate Past Lodge Chief, Joe Maugeri, was voted in as the Section Vice Chief, the second lodge member to hold a section position.
 In the summer of 2006, a Woapalanne contingent of 8 traveled to NOAC at Michigan State University.

 In 2008, the sections were reshuffled, and Woapalanne found itself in Section NE-7A, along with Central NJ, Northern NJ, and Greater NY council lodges.
 Our lodge sent a small contingent to ArrowCorps5 to build trails in George Washington National Forest.

 In 2009, 22 Arrowmen from Woapalanne traveled to Indiana U. for NOAC 2009.
 Frank Caccavale began a two-year stint as Lodge Chief.
 Our lodge was designated as a Quality Lodge for the year.

 2010 saw us host our first Section NE-7A conclave at Camp Winnebago, with the theme “A Band of Brotherhood.”
 It would be the last, as we were, once again, re-sectioned into NE-5A, encompassing most of New Jersey.

 In 2011, 16 of us traveled by van out to West Virginia, where we joined Week 2 of SummitCorps, a national service project to build a mountain biking trail in New River Gorge National Park.
 We were, once again, named as a Quality Lodge.
 Lodge member Bill SanFilippo started the first of 2 terms as NE-5A Section Chief.

 NOAC returned to Michigan State in 2012, and Woapalanne was there with a contingent of 15.
 We traveled out in 3 minivans and visited the R&R Hall of Fame on the way out.

 Woapalanne hosted the NE-5Asection Conclave in 2013, which saw the election of Nick Kaufman as Section Chief.
 The theme was “Year of the Arrowman.”
 We finished the year having earned JTE Gold Status.

 At the start of 2014, we had the largest banquet in our history, with 114 attendees.
 Again, we finished the year as a JTE Gold lodge.
 Much of the year was devoted to the upcoming centennial celebration of the OA.
 With the demise of Central NJ Council and Sakuwit Lodge #2, Woapalanne added those Arrowmen and troops from the area assigned to PPC.
 The “new” Brothers have been a decided plus for our lodge.